vertec-io/bevy_eventwork/docs/guides/sending-messages.md

 ### For Advanced Applications

 **Use Outbound Messages** (`MessageWriter<OutboundMessage<T>>`) for:
-- Multiplayer games with complex state synchronization
+- Networked applications with complex state synchronization
 - Applications that need deterministic network timing
 - Systems that batch multiple message types together
 - Applications with custom network scheduling requirements